samueliu/samueliu.github.io/_pages/about.md

 I chose to dedicate my career to engineering, with a particular interest in medical devices and data science.
 I've had the privilege to work, research, and study at a variety of opportunies that helped shape the interdisciplinary engineer I am today.
 Feel free to read about some of my experiences across industry and academia!

 If you want to learn more about specific projects I've documented, click the "Portfolio" tab.
-If you would like to chat with me about any of my interests, whether work related or otherwise (ask me about hiking, traveling, cooking, or sports!), click "Contact" to reach out to me above!
+If you would like to chat with me about any of my interests, whether work related or otherwise (ask me about hiking, traveling, or sports!), click "Contact" to reach out!

 {% include gallery.html id="gallery" layout="third" caption="true" %}